ZIAN786/ecommerce-react/README.md

 ---

-This is a basic implementation of a throw out which will scrap primarily starting from the following url:
+This is a live URL of the project:

 https://sane-react-ecommerce.netlify.app/